officialtanishq/DemocraTech/README.md

 3. Cost-Effective: By eliminating the need for physical ballot papers, printing, transportation, and manual vote counting, the blockchain-based voting system offers a cost-effective alternative to traditional paper-based voting methods.

 **How it Works**

-Voter Authentication: Voters connect their wallets (e.g., MetaMask) to the voting platform to authenticate their identity on the blockchain.
+1. Voter Authentication: Voters connect their wallets (e.g., MetaMask) to the voting platform to authenticate their identity on the blockchain.

-Vote Casting: Once authenticated, voters can cast their votes securely through the voting interface provided by the platform.
+2. Vote Casting: Once authenticated, voters can cast their votes securely through the voting interface provided by the platform.
 Each vote is encrypted to ensure anonymity.

-Blockchain Recording: The encrypted votes are recorded on the blockchain, making them immutable and transparent.
+3. Blockchain Recording: The encrypted votes are recorded on the blockchain, making them immutable and transparent.
 Zero-Knowledge Proofs are used to verify the validity of each vote without revealing the identity of the voter.

-Results Tabulation: After the voting period ends, the votes are tallied using smart contracts on the blockchain.
+4. Results Tabulation: After the voting period ends, the votes are tallied using smart contracts on the blockchain.
 The results are publicly accessible and cannot be altered.

 **Technologies Used**
-ReactJS: Frontend development framework for building the user interface of the voting system.
+1. ReactJS: Frontend development framework for building the user interface of the voting system.

-Ethereum Blockchain: Utilized for recording and storing the votes securely on the blockchain.
+2. Ethereum Blockchain: Utilized for recording and storing the votes securely on the blockchain.

-Solidity: Smart contract programming language used for implementing the voting system's logic on the Ethereum blockchain.
+3. Solidity: Smart contract programming language used for implementing the voting system's logic on the Ethereum blockchain.

-Web3.js: JavaScript library for interacting with the Ethereum blockchain from the frontend application.
+4. Web3.js: JavaScript library for interacting with the Ethereum blockchain from the frontend application.

+5. zkSNARKs: Zero-Knowledge Succinct Non-Interactive Argument of Knowledge

 **Contributors**
 Tanishq Singh